rubyfu/RubyFu/module_0x3__network_kungfu/dns_spoofing.md

 * Replace the requested domain with any domain we want
 * Re inject the packet into victim connection and send

-I'll divide our tasks then wrape it up in one script
+I'll divide our tasks then wrap it up in one script

 ```ruby
 #!/usr/bin/env ruby